 Where to start

-Sandakan is the most popular base from which to explore the Kinabatangan River.
+Sandakan is the most popular base when visiting Kinabatangan River.
 The airport and surrounding area form the second largest city in Sabah after Kota Kinabalu on the other side of the island.
 From Sandakan, you can easily get to Turtle Islands National Park and the conservation centres in Sepilok that care for orangutans and sun bears.
 Indeed, some river cruise packages tend to begin with a morning spent at Sepilok to encounter the orangutans and sun bears.
 It’s then a 2-hour transfer to launch on the river itself.

 On the River